Citroen has avoided going down the "sporty" route with its new C5 Aircross, a refreshing change from the norm in the SUV segment.

-This is the second model launched under the Citroën Advanced Comfort programme – the first was the C4 Cactus earlier this year – which puts the focus on areas such as ride quality, practicality and refinement.
+The C5 Aircross is the second model launched under the Citroen Advanced Comfort programme – the first was the C4 Cactus earlier this year – which puts the focus on areas such as ride quality, practicality and refinement.

 Perhaps the most important individual part of this programme is the new suspension technology in which the bumpstops of a normal system are replaced by hydraulic cushions to give greater damping.

 The result is impressive.
-The European media launch took place in Morocco and on the pothole-riddled, rock-strewn roads around Marrakech and in the Atlas Mountains, the results were pretty remarkable.
+When we tested the car on the pothole-riddled, rock-strewn roads around Marrakech and in the Atlas Mountains, the results were pretty remarkable.

-Following another C5 Aircross, it was noticeable just how hard the suspension was working to keep the car’s body impressively still.
+Following another C5 Aircross at the European launch event, it was noticeable just how hard the suspension was working to keep the car’s body impressively still.
 This transferred into a comfortable ride on difficult terrain, while not feeling wallowy on smoother roads.

 However, ride quality is far from the C5 Aircross’s only attribute which will appeal to fleet customers: it also has impressive efficiency figures for the sector.